openstack/magnum/doc/source/userguide.rst

   the above size.
 If not specified, images will be stored in the compute instance's local disk.
 For the 'devicemapper' storage driver, the minimum value is 3GB.
 For the 'overlay' storage driver, the minimum value is 1GB.
+  This value can be overridden at cluster creation.

 --docker-storage-driver \<docker-storage-driver\>
   The name of a driver to manage the storage for the images and the